jaydenseric/graphql-react/readme.md

 A [GraphQL](https://graphql.org) client for [React](https://reactjs.org) using modern [context](https://reactjs.org/docs/context) and [hooks](https://reactjs.org/docs/hooks-intro) APIs that’s lightweight (< 3.5 KB) but powerful; the first [Relay](https://relay.dev) and [Apollo](https://apollographql.com/apollo-client) alternative with server side rendering.

+The [API](#api) can also be used to custom load, cache and server side render any data, even from non GraphQL sources.

 - [Setup](#setup)
 - [Examples](#examples)
 - [Support](#support)